diamirio/backend-nx-skeleton/packages/nestjs-util/README.md

 ### Config

-This is a NestJS service which allows you to use the great [config](https://github.com/lorenwest/node-config) library with decorators.
-For scripts or in common no classes, you can use it normally too.
+This is a NestJS service, which allows you to uses the great [config](https://github.com/lorenwest/node-config) library with decorators.
+But for scripts or in common no classes, you can use it normally too.

 **Important**